The Sea Swallow sculpture stands tall, white and graceful on the skyline over Cleveleys seafront, it’s visible as a marker from far around.

 Artist Stephen Broadbent designed the coated aluminium sculpture.
 It was made and installed by Chris Brammall Limited from Cumbria.

 At the top of the graceful white sculpture, the Sea Swallows fly.
 They soar in all weathers, above our lovely seaside town.

 Tales of the Mythic Coastline spread beyond Cleveleys into Fleetwood.
 They’re woven into the new sea defences at nearby Rossall and beyond.

 What is the Sea Swallow?

 The Sea Swallow is a children’s story for the Wyre coastline.
 It’s a fantastic narrative with threads of local folklore, blending myth and legend into a magical tale.
 Tales of petrified forests are in there, with sunken villages and the Sea Swallows which fly over the coast.

-Excerpts of text, images and poems from the book are woven into each of the pieces of the Mythic Coast trail.
-The opening paragraph of text from the book is carved into the silver grey granite plinth at the base of the Sea Swallow sculpture.
+The Mythic Coast trail brings excerpts of text, images and poems to life on the seafront.
+Read the opening paragraph from the book, carved into the silver grey granite plinth at the base of the Sea Swallow sculpture.
 The very last sentence is included too, which was the inspiration for the sculpture.